 - It has vitality, giving the impression of force and strength, even when it is not particularly loud.

 - It portrays various shades of meaning, never sounding monotonous and emotionless.

-- It is easily heard, thanks to proper volume and clear articulation.
+- It is easily heard, thanks to the proper volume and clear articulation.

 The pointers below have helped me a great deal.
 I am a petite person and yet my voice belies my size.

 Relax and breathe – this helps with projecting your voice

 Being able to calm down and get the butterflies to fly in formation is important.
 Your voice box needs oxygen to operate and when one is nervous the tendency is to take quick shallow breaths.
 All your energy is concentrated in getting enough oxygen to the brain that there is not enough oxygen to operate the voice.
 It may come out like a squeak, or so softly that only the people in the front row will hear you.

 The pitch of the voice is defined as the “rate of vibration of the vocal folds” .
 The sound of the voice changes as the rate of vibrations varies.